istrib/vuex-typescript/README.md

 ...

 getterResult = basket.readProductNames(this.$store); // This returns Product[]
-basket.dispatchUpdateTotalAmount(0.5); // This accepts number (discount) - you'd normally use an object as arguments.
-Returns promise. basket.commitAppendItem(newItem); // This will give compilation error if you don't pass { product: Product; atTheEnd: boolean } in
+basket.dispatchUpdateTotalAmount(this.$store, 0.5); // This accepts number (discount) - you'd normally use an object as arguments.
+Returns promise. basket.commitAppendItem(this.$store, newItem); // This will give compilation error if you don't pass { product: Product; atTheEnd: boolean } in
 ```

 ## Functions or objects